-MFIN engages actively with forums and networks including SAMN, Banking with the Poor, Afghanistan Microfinance Association, African Microfinance Association etc. to promote exchange of knowledge and best practices.
-The annual flagship MFIN International Conclave is one such platform that has over the years brought together various practitioners, policy makers and relevant stakeholders to brainstorm policy issues and exchange best practices.
-As first of the series MFIN in association with the South Asia Microfinance Network (SAMN) organised a South Asia level Conclave in Delhi, India.
+MFIN engages actively with forums and networks including SAMN, Banking with the Poor, Afghanistan Microfinance Association, African Microfinance Association etc. to promote an exchange of knowledge and best practices.
+The annual flagship MFIN International Conclave is one such platform that has over the years brought together various practitioners, policymakers, and relevant stakeholders to brainstorm policy issues and exchange best practices.
+As first of the series MFIN in association with the South Asia Microfinance Network (SAMN) organized a South Asia level Conclave in Delhi, India.
 The Conclave “Financial Inclusion to Sustainable Development: The Road Travelled” brought together participants from five South Asian countries of Pakistan, Afghanistan, Bangladesh, Sri Lanka.
-Some of the key highlights captured within the first edition were:

 The second edition of the International Conclave for the year 2017 Microfinance in Asia: A Mosaic focussed to bring practitioners and stakeholders to discuss and deliberate on key subjects such as regulations, governance, perception management, informing the microfinance sector across the world.
-It included participation from South Asian and South East Asian countries of Vietnam, Myanmar, Philippines, Indonesia, China, Cambodia, Russia, Bangladesh, Laos and Pakistan.
-The Conclave discussed issues centring on various aspects of microfinance including enablers, players and clients and tried to capture mutually beneficial practices from across the region with the intention of creating synergy and excellence in microfinance.
-The Conclave is an annual MFIN property that will aim to build a platform of knowledge and interface between different models of microfinance operating across the globe.
-MFIN regularly provides empirical data to the Banking with the Poor and SAMN for their periodic assessments about the country level industry growth.
+It included participation from South Asian and South East Asian countries of Vietnam, Myanmar, Philippines, Indonesia, China, Cambodia, Russia, Bangladesh, Laos, and Pakistan.

 MFIN Associateship Programme